 Day 2: Plymouth to Stoke Point

-A walk along the coast overlooking Plymouth Sound to Wembury (Warren Point), then a short ferry crossing of the Yealm estaury before we climb gently to Revelstoke Drive: a nineteenth century engineered carriage ride used by royalty.
+We walk along the coast overlooking Plymouth Sound to the small village of Wembury, with its soaring cliffs (home to nesting sea birds) and on to Warren Point.
+We have a short ferry crossing of the Yealm estaury before we climb gently to Revelstoke Drive to finish our day at Stoke Point.
 11 miles (19km) with 1,475ft (450m) of ascent and 1,350ft (370m) of descent.

 Day 3: Stoke Point to Bigbury

-Today we continue from Stoke Point on a more isolated and hilly stretch of coast path for 5 miles to Meadowsfoot Beach.
-Crossing the mouth of the River Erme on foot at low tide to Wonwell, we continue around and over Beacon, Hoist and Toby's Points.
+Today we continue from Stoke Point on a more isolated and hilly stretch of coast path to Meadowsfoot Beach.
+Crossing the mouth of the River Erme, we continue around and over Beacon, Hoist and Toby's Points.
 This section includes some of the steepest and most dramatic sections of walking.
-Suddenly encountering Challaborough holiday caravans and beach, the path soon ambles into Bigbury.
-10.5 miles (17.5km) with 2,300ft (700m) of ascent and 2,425ft (780m) of descent.
+We reach Challaborough Holiday Park and beach, and the path soon ambles into Bigbury.
+Here the tidal Burgh Island is home to the famous art deco hotel visited by Edward and Mrs Simpson, Churchill and The Beatles.
+10½ miles (17.5km) with 2,300ft (700m) of ascent and 2,425ft (780m) of descent.

 Day 4:Bantham to Salcombe

-From Bantham village we walk half a mile west beside the River Avon then south-east beside Thurlestone links and on relatively busy paths past South Milton Ley reedbeds to Hope Cove.
+From Bantham village we walk half a mile west beside the River Avon then south-east beside Thurlestone links and on to Hope Cove, a charming harbour settlement with historic cottages.
 We will encounter recent cliff falls and reconstructed or diverted sections of the Coast Path before climbing the dramatic heights of Bolt Tail and Bolt Head.
-The walk ends along rocky then wooded paths above The Bar and into the millionaires' yachting estuary town of Salcombe.
+The walk ends along wooded paths above The Bar and into the millionaires' yachting estuary town of Salcombe.
 12.3 miles (21.4km) with 1,475ft (450m) of ascent and 1,505ft (470m) of descent.

-We start day 5 by taking the ferry from Salcombe’s Jubilee Pier to East Portlemouth.
+We start by taking the ferry from Salcombe’s Jubilee Pier to East Portlemouth.
 Once off the ferry we follow the Coast path south by quiet road through Mill Bay, then east to Prawle Point and Start Point, before heading north to Beesands.
 Most of the walk fringes fertile raised beaches backed by wild ancient cliffs of some of the oldest rocks in Devon.
-After some of the most dramatic and rocky stretches close to wave-lashed rocks and tiny coves, parts of the route late on today will be very uneven.
-12.5 miles (20km) with 1,510 ft (460m) of ascent and descent.
+After some of the most dramatic and rocky stretches close to wave-lashed rocks and tiny coves, parts of the route here are very uneven.
+13½ miles (20km) with 1,790 feet (540m) of ascent and descent.

 Day 6: Torcross to Dartmouth

-From Torcross follow Coast Path north along Slapton Ley and on past Strete and Stoke Fleming to Dartmouth.
+Today we begin in Torcross at the southern end of Slapton Sands, most famous for the rehearsals for the D-Day landings in 1944, when many lives were sadly lost.
+We follow this beautiful Shingle ridge section of the Coast Path north along Slapton Ley Nature Reserve, a freshwater lake separated from the sea by the Ley.
 We are now sheltered from prevailing winds and will likely find the sea’s mood much quieter.
-However traffic noise may impinge on the tranquillity as we walk close to a main road much of the way, passing our hotel at Stoke Fleming with three miles to go, before entering our last – and arguably most dramatic – estuary of the River Dart and passing Dartmouth Castle.
-10.2 miles (16.4km) with 1,300ft (400m) of ascent and descent.
+We walk close the sea and the main road much of the way, continuing past Strete and Stoke Fleming to enter our last – and arguably most dramatic – estuary of the River Dart.
+Passing Dartmouth Castle en route, we arrive in the town of Dartmouth, which is steeped in naval history.10.2 miles (16.4km) with 1,300ft (400m) of ascent and descent.

 Day 7: Kingswear to Brixham

-Today we start with a ferry from Dartmouth to Kingswear, then follow the Coast Path out of Dart Estuary east to Scabbacombe Head and north to Berry Head and into Torbay for pick up at Brixham Harbour.
-This is one of the classic walks of England.
+Today we start with a ferry from Dartmouth to Kingswear, then follow the Coast Path out of Dart Estuary to Scabbacombe Head and Berry Head.
+The final day has some superb cliff scenery with dramatic undulating landscape.
+We have our celebratory ending on the South West Coast Path at Brixham Harbour.
+Brixham is a busy fishing town and home to one of the biggest fishing fleets in England.
 11.2 miles (18km) with 2,490ft (760m) of ascent and descent.

 Day 8: Departure Day